implydata/druid-public/docs/ingestion/index.md

 is initially ingested.
 This is a powerful technique: you can use it to ensure that any data older than a certain threshold is optimally partitioned, even as you continuously add new data from a stream.

+The following table shows how each ingestion method handles partitioning:

 |Method|How it works|
 |------|------------|
 |[Native batch](native-batch.html)|`index` (non-parallel) tasks partition input files based on the `partitionDimensions` and `forceGuaranteedRollup` tuning configs. `index_parallel` tasks do not currently support user-defined partitioning.|